monzool/A-Search-for-BASH-Scripting-Alternatives/Take2/Take2.md

 That matches an [issue](https://github.com/hush-shell/hush/issues/38) on the hush issue tracker, with a [fix](https://github.com/hush-shell/hush/pull/39) merged in May 2023.
 I then looked at the [crate](https://crates.io/crates/hush) and it was last updated in May 14th of 2022.
 So I cloned the source and build and installed with cargo.

 The regex now worked; however, now all my `std.print` would no longer end with printing a newline, making everything print on one long line.
-The documentation on https://hush-shell.github.io/std.html did not mention `std.println`... but it worked.
+The documentation on the [standard library](https://hush-shell.github.io/std.html) did not mention `std.println`... but it worked.
 That [feature](https://github.com/hush-shell/hush/issues/22) was added May 24th of 2022.
 I got a bit curious here, on how much had changed in the last two years.
 In the *issues closed* section there is only a limited amount of stuff added.
 Primarily `std.println` and `elseif`.
 In the *open issues* section there was not a whole lot either.
 There was this thing though: hush [cannot do filesystem queries] yet.
 Reported in May 2022, is that hush lacks features like checking if a file exist, if a file is a directory etc.

 From the issue responses its clear that the author do not have time to maintain the project - but its not abandonware.
 Just recently, a [pull request](https://github.com/hush-shell/hush/pull/48) was merged.
 Anyway, the missing file operations is not a deal breaker.
 Hush have [*command blocks*](https://github.com/hush-shell/hush/issues/20) where we can execute shell code.